SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/04-onboard-data-products/README.md

 ## Observations

 ### Explore Data Products in the Catalog
 > :books: If you are participating in a SAP BDC training, the creation of your SAP BDC Cockpit user has already been done.
-This next section is just for observations, feel free to click through and learn. <br/>
+This next section is just for observations, please feel free through read, click and learn.
+However, your setup might look different due to different roles.
+To continue to the steps that can be performed, skip to [here](#install-active-data-products-via-the-sap-datasphere-catalog)<br/>

 The catalog in BDC Cockpit provides a structured inventory of business data, while the SAP Datasphere Catalog offers powerful tools for discovering, evaluating, and installing data products, with features that enhance data lineage and integration across various SAP and non-SAP sources.